dustinwicker/dustinwicker.github.io/_posts/2020-06-04-heart-disease-detection.md

    * Contingency Tables
    * Odds Ratios
    * Descriptive Statistics
-* Feature Engineering (do visualization will of this done?)
+* Additional Feature Engineering
 * Additional Data Visualizations
 * Additonal Data Transformations

 ## Model Building [<sub><sup>(View code)</sup></sub>](#model-building)
 After exploring our data to obtain a greater understanding of it and using that information to perform feature engineering and data transformations, it was time to build and optimize models.
-* Five different machine learning algorithms were used
+* Five different machine learning algorithms were used:
    * Logistic Regression
    * Random Forest
    * K-Nearest Neighbors
    * Support Vector Machine
    * Gradient Boosting
 * Seven unique sets of variables were created with each set containing continuous and categorical features
-* Each model was run on every set of variables (for a total of 35 models) - bold 35 models
+* Each model was run on every set of variables - **total of 35 models**
-* Every model run was optimized using
+* Every model run was optimized using:
    * Grid search
    * Cross-validation
    * Feature importance techniques

 ## Model Visualization, Comparison, and Selection [<sub><sup>(View code)</sup></sub>](#model-visualization-comparison-and-selection)
 * ROC Curves were built based on each model's predicted probabilities to visually compare model performance at various cut-off values.
-Below the four models which give predicted probabilities (Support Vector Machines do not give predicted probabilities, only class membership) are plotted, and each plot contains seven ROC curves - one for each unique sets of variables.
+The four models which give predicted probabilities (Support Vector Machines do not give predicted probabilities, only class membership) are plotted below, and each plot contains seven ROC curves - one for each unique sets of variables.
 The most amount of variation can be seen in the Random Forest Classifier models, and the least amount in the Logistic Regression models due to the fact variables had to be statistically signifcant to be included in the model.

 ![ROC Curves](/assets/img/roc_cruves.png "ROC Curves")